The Spectacular Thaipusam Celebration in Malaysia

 Types of Kavadi

-There are four types of kavadi and are as follows:
+There are four types of kavadi for the Thaipusam procession and are:

 - Idumban Kavadi: Pots filled with milk and suspended on rods and carried on the shoulder